Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of North Carolina and the precinct in which you live for at least 30 days prior to Election Day
+• be a resident of North Carolina and the county where you seek to register for 30 days before Election Day

 North Dakota pre-registration rules